 It then considered the imposition of a caution order but again determined that, due to the ongoing risk of harm, and the public protection issues identified, an order that does not restrict Miss Smith's practice would not be appropriate in the circumstances.
 The SG states that a caution order may be appropriate where 'the case is at the lower end of the spectrum of impaired fitness to practise and the panel wishes to mark that the behaviour was unacceptable and must not happen again.'
-The panel considered that Miss Smith's lack of competence was not at the lower end of the issues identified.
+The panel considered that Miss Smith's lack of competence was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
 The panel decided that it would not be proportionate, adequately protect the public, nor be in the public interest to impose a caution order.